NohaaAa/MyReads-A-Book-Lending-App/README.md

 When you navigate back to the main page from the search page, you should instantly see all of the selections you made on the search page in your library.

 ## How To Search A Book
 For searching books, only some specific words are allowed.
-[Here](SEARCH_TERMS.md)is where you can find an exhaustive list of these words.
+[Here](SEARCH_TERMS.md) is where you can find an exhaustive list of these words.

 ## **📓 Notes**